harrisonaghidi/V-network-security/README.md

 - Metricbeat is extremely easy to use which allows you to monitor your system and the processes running on it.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
+_Note: the tables below were generated using [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function      | Ip address              | operating system |
 |----------|---------------|-------------------------|------------------|